Sounds pretty simple, doesn’t it?

 - the ebook cover, 1560 x 2500 pixels, 300 PPI

-- if Woven Red is doing the cover, the selling price in $US for the barcode; unless you’re using a vendor-issued number then skip this
+- if Woven Red is doing the cover, the selling price in $US for the barcode; unless you’re using a vendor-issued ISBN then skip this.
+If you’ll be selling in another currency, include that as well.

 What Your Friendly Formatter Does NOT Need